UPPMAX/programming_formalisms/docs/introductions/sdlc.md

  - Breakout room 5
     - R6-R11

-???+ "Exercise"
+???+ "Exercise 30 min"
     For each requirement type(business or technical risk) Asses the major risk associated with the requirement it should be specified in one sentence.
 Asses the probability that the specified risk will happen during a run on a scale of 1-5 where 1 is a rare occurrence and 5 happens every time you run.
     And the same for severity S1 is a minor inconvenience to the stakeholder or the running of the program.
 S5 means a major injury or damage to stakeholder or catastrophic failure of the software.
 Then multiply P and S and set that as the value

 !!! info "Task for the Requirments engineer"
      collate the document into one document

 ## References